Can Dogs Eat Fruit Roll-Ups? Detailed Explanation

 Bananas

 Bananas are a good source of Vitamin K, which is essential for heart health.
 They also include a significant amount of Vitamin B6, which is vital for brain activity.
-As an added bonus, bananas have a lot of fiber, which is beneficial for maintaining a healthy digestive system too.
+As a bonus, bananas have a lot of fiber, which is beneficial for maintaining a healthy digestive system too.

 Apples

-As a source of fiber and antioxidants, occasionally feeding some chopped apple is beneficial for dogs.
+As a source of fiber and antioxidants, occasionally feeding some chopped apples is beneficial for dogs.
 This is a sweet and refreshing way to give your dog some healthy vitamins.

 Watermelon